Bible Notes Online - Jonah 1 - ESV

 v3: Jonah is fearful and fickle.
 We cannot flee from the Lord's presence, Gen 4.16; Ps 139.7-8; Jer 23.24; neither Jonah nor Nineveh can escape God's work.
 The word "presence" refers to a place of service and worship, it is presence with intention and meaning.
 Jonah would serve God, but wanted to avoid this particular task.

 Jonah went down; down to Joppa, down into the ship, down into the lower parts of the ship, and down into the belly of the whale.
 This matches his own testimony; "From the depths of the grave...the deep...the very heart of the sea...the roots of the mountains," (2.2-6).
 Thus we read of a man rebelling against God, Luke 10.30; 2 Pet 2.21; he experiences the consequences of his own disobedience.
-We know from personal experience that any can turn from God for a time.
+We know from personal experience that any of us can turn from God for a time.

 v4: The Lord "sent" a great wind; later He provided a whale, a vine, and a wind; throughout the narrative, God's hand is clearly evident.
 The word "sent" is also 'hurled,' as when Saul hurled a javelin at David.
 This indicates the severity of the storm, and why the sailors were frightened.
 The word is also translated 'appointed' in Dan 1.5,10, indicating that God has a purpose in sending these things.
 Each one, being part of the natural world, indicates God's control over all things.